oakmanjacob/chess/README.md

 ### Engine
 The engine is a minimax algorithm with alpha beta pruning.
 This has been further optimized to run in parallel using the rayon library.
 Parallelization is achieved by sequentially searching two moves deep and then creating a parallel iteration to activate the sequential minimax for each of those lines.
 This allows us to search 2 levels deeper when on an Azure vm with 96 cores.
+On this machine we can achieve a depth of 7 within seconds with 8 being managable but in the 10s of seconds.

 ## Build Instructions
 Download Chrome